In the End (Snow Patrol song)

-"In the End" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released as the fourth single of their sixth album, Fallen Empires (2011) and was released as a digital download on 13 February 2012.
+"In the End" is a song by Northern Irish alternative rock band Snow Patrol, released as the fourth single of their sixth album, Fallen Empires (2011) and was released as a digital download on 13 February 2012.

 Music video

 A music video to accompany the release of "In the End" was first released onto YouTube on 13 January 2012 at a total length of four minutes and thirteen seconds.
 It shows a man and woman dancing in 1930s clothing while Gary serenades on a stage.
 The video was supposedly inspired by MGM musicals.
 The video was directed by Brett Simon.

 Remixes

 Two weeks after the music video release, UKF Dubstep, uploaded a Whateverman's remix of the original song on its YouTube channel.